Limits on coronavirus testing in Brazil are hiding the true dimensions of Latin America’s largest outbreak

 Now Bolsonaro’s supporters are gathering in city streets to amplify his calls to reopen the economy — while data scientists are saying the problem is drastically worse than they realize.

-Researchers at the Federal University of Minas Gerais have suggested Brazil has eight times more coronavirus cases than the official numbers.
-A research team at the University of São Paulo thinks it has 16 times more — as many as 711,000 cases.
+Researchers at the Federal University of Minas Gerais have suggested Brazil has eight times more coronavirus cases than the official numbers indicate.
+A research team at the University of São Paulo thinks it has 16 times more — more than 800,000 cases.

 According to government statistics, nearly 37,300 people have been hospitalized this year with respiratory ailments — four times the number at this point last year — but only half have received test results.
-In São Paulo, nearly 1,300 people have died of unidentified respiratory problems, compared with 50 people last year.
+In São Paulo, nearly 1,300 people have died of unidentified respiratory problems.
 Amazonas state has reported 193 deaths from covid-19.
 But its capital city is burying so many people — three times the average — that it’s digging trenches for mass graves.

 “The big conclusion is that we don’t know what the real scenario is,” said Leonardo Costa Ribeiro, an economist at the Federal University of Minas Gerais.
 “It gives the sensation that it is more controlled, when the reality is very different.”

-Domingos Alves , a data scientist at the University of São Paulo, did little to hide his anger at the chasm between how government officials talk about the virus and what the data shows.
+Domingos Alves, a data scientist at the University of São Paulo, did little to hide his anger at the chasm between how government officials talk about the virus and what the data shows.

 “As a researcher, I look at the data and make analyses for the government,” he said.
 “But as a citizen, I’m frustrated.
-The government is trying to control the epidemic without the elements of how to control it because they don’t know how serious it is.
+The government is trying to control the epidemic without the elements of how to control it, because they don’t know how serious it is.

 “It will get much worse.
 There will be lines at the hospitals.
 There will be lines at the cemeteries.
 The next few weeks will be very dark.”

-New Health Minister Nelson Teich, named by Bolsonaro to replace Mandetta, has made increased testing a pillar of the country’s response to the pandemic.
-He said this week the government intends to purchase 46 million tests, enough for just over a fifth of the population.
+The new health minister, Nelson Teich, named by Bolsonaro to replace Mandetta, has made increased testing a pillar of the country’s response to the pandemic.
+He said this week that the government intends to purchase 46 million tests, enough for just over a fifth of the population.
 He hasn’t specified when the tests will arrive or when they’ll be used.

 “We are not talking about testing the entire country,” Teich said.
 “We are going to use the tests so that people tested will reflect the Brazilian population.”